kota7/mecabwrap-py/README.rst

 Quick Check
 -----------

-Verify that the MeCab has been sucessfully installed by:
+To verify that the MeCab has been sucessfully,

 .. code:: bash

     $ mecab -v
     # should result in `mecab of 0.996` or similar.

-Otherwise, you do not have MeCab installed successfully or MeCab is not on the search path.
+If this causes error or gives an unexpected outcome, then it is either MeCab has not been installed or MeCab is not on the search path.

+The code below verifies that MeCab works properly.

 .. code:: bash